cyberphone/saturn/PSD2.md

 If you brought the current PSD2 API concept to the POS (Point of Sale) terminal, users would most likely have to *manually select* which *bank-specific* "wallet" to use.

-### Not yet Standardized
+### Standardization Hurdles
 The lack of a standardized PSD2 API complicates roll-out considerably but may be less of a problem for financial services than for payments.

 ### Business Issues
 There are already many and *quite successful* "pre-PSD2" mobile payment systems on the market.
-These have so far *without exceptions* been stuck to their original home market.
+These have so far *without exceptions* been stuck at their original national border.
 A major reason why this may not change either is because they depend on third-party wallet services, creating considerable friction in the market.